 1. Clear CBD content

 Does the product specify the total amount of CBD content in mg?
-We are all different and there isn't a standard dose, knowing the exact amount per milligram ensures you can measure and manage your dose and figure out what is right for you.
+People are all different and there isn't a standard dose for CBD.
+Knowing the exact amount per milligram ensures you can measure and monitor how much you take to be able to figure out what is right for you.

 2. Certified Organic and Free from Toxins

 Does the product claim to be organic or is it in fact certified organic?
 How pure is the CBD oil?
 Cannabis Sativa L. is considered a bio-accumulator so, in order to avoid taking a harmful cocktail of chemicals - which could include fertilisers, pesticides and heavy metals - you must find out if it is lab tested before buying.
-It is essential to find a trust-worthy manufacturer that planted, harvested and bottled the oil following a certified organic process.
-Claiming to be organic can be very different from being a documented, certified organic producer.
+It is essential to find a trust-worthy manufacturer that planted organic seeds, and harvested, extracted and bottled the extract following a certified organic process.
+Simply claiming to be organic can be very different from being in fact a properly documented, certified organic producer.
 Look out for brands that can prove their organic claims (e.g. via an organic certification).
 Similarly, any good brand will provide full testing to show what exactly is in their product.
 This will include showing the absence of any pesticides and heavy metals.

 3. CO2 extraction - Gold Standard for CBD extraction

-Has the CBD oil been CO2 extracted and are certificates of analysis made available?
-CO2 supercritical extraction is considered 'the gold standard' for cannabidiol extraction.
-Ensure lab certificates are available to prove this.
+Has the CBD oil been CO2 extracted and are certificates of analysis made available to prove this?
+CO2 supercritical extraction is considered 'the gold standard' for Cannabidiol extraction, because it preserves the full spectrum of cannabinoids.

 Is the oil rich in terpenes and other cannabinoids?
-Bonus: Is it whole-plant (raw)?
-The better the source and extraction method, the purer and more nutrient-dense the oil.
-Ideally, you'd want to consume a CBD oil that also provides you with the many beneficial and synergetic active ingredients present in the whole Cannabis Sativa L. plant: cannabinoids like CBDa (Cannabidiol Acid), CBN (Cannabinol), CBG (Cannabigerol), CBGa (Cannabigerol Acid), the plant's lipids, waxes, chlorophyll, flavonoids, terpenes, and other phytonutrients.
+Bonus: Is it whole-plant?
+The better the source and extraction method, the purer the oil.
+Ideally, you'd want to consume a CBD oil that also provides you with the many beneficial active ingredients present in the whole Cannabis Sativa L. plant: cannabinoids like CBDa (Cannabidiol Acid), CBN (Cannabinol), CBG (Cannabigerol), CBGa (Cannabigerol Acid), the plant's lipids, waxes, chlorophyll, flavonoids, terpenes, and other phytonutrients.
+The synergy or combined effect they create working together is being widely studied.

 How to Find the Best Products

-Following the above criteria, we've cherry-picked the best CBD products available in the UK and Europe from fully-certified, vetted brands you can buy in the UK and Europe.
+Following the above criteria, we tried and tested the best CBD brands available in the UK.
 These companies have been around for quite a few years and have improved the quality of their products considerably since they started out.
-We've interviewed them all them and learned a great deal about what they each have to offer.
-These pioneering brands are: Love Hemp, Biopurus, BioBloom, Love CBD, Hemptouch, PharmaHemp, and CannabiGold.
+We initially interviewed and visited them and now keep in touch regularly.
+Over the years, we've learned a great deal about their processes and ethics and can prove these are trustworthy, fully certified suppliers.
+The top brands we have cherry-picked are: Love Hemp, Biopurus, BioBloom, Love CBD, Hemptouch, PharmaHemp, and CannabiGold.

-For over 10,000 years, humans used cannabis as part of their diet, for its fibre to produce textile and rope.
+For over 10,000 years, humans used cannabis and hemp as part of their diet, for its fibre to produce textile and rope.
 It was also used for its medicinal properties.
 Its highly-nutritious seeds can be ground into flour, eaten whole or turned into omega-rich hemp oil when cold-pressed.
-Its leaves and flowers have been esteemed for their medicinal and nutritional properties.
-Every bit of this magnificent plant possesses properties that can be used to the benefit of humankind.
+Its leaves and flowers have been esteemed for their medicinal properties.
+Every bit of the plant possesses properties that have be used for centuries to the benefit of humankind.

 CBD oil is legal as a food supplement in the UK as long as it contains less than 0.2% THC.
-It is also legal in the EU, most of the USA and many countries around the world as a food supplement used to support and maintain a healthy wellbeing.
+It is also legal in most of the EU and some other countries around the world under different conditions that keep changing as the laws around CBD evolve in each country.

-CBD oil is an extract from the full Cannabis Sativa L. plant (including leaves, flowers, stalks and seeds), whereas hemp oil is extracted from industrial hemp seeds only and provides no cannabinoids.
+CBD oil is an extract made from the full Cannabis plant (including leaves, flowers, stalks and seeds), whereas hemp oil is pressed from industrial hemp seeds only and provides no cannabinoids.

-Full-spectrum oils are rich in cannabinoids and sold as a food supplement in the form of concentrates (CBD drops), e-liquids, edibles and topicals.
-Hemp oil, on the other hand, is an Omega-rich cooking oil, normally eaten raw with a salad and carries negligible amounts of cannabinoids.
+Full-spectrum oils are rich in cannabinoids and sold as food supplements in the form of concentrates (CBD drops), e-liquids, edibles and topicals.
+Hemp oil, on the other hand, is an Omega-rich cooking oil, normally eaten raw (unheated) with e.g. a salad and carries negligible amounts of cannabinoids.
 Hemp oil is very versatile and is also used as a natural moisturiser in skincare products and for the creation of bio-plastics, paints and fuels.

-CBD, short form of Cannabidiol, is one of the most prominent chemical compounds found in hemp and one of the 80+ cannabinoids found in full-spectrum hemp.
-Cannabinoids possess a myriad of benefits to maintain your health because they bind to the cannabinoid receptors in our cells, which are found mainly in the central nervous system, but also in the digestive tract, genitals and skin.
+CBD is one of the most prominent chemical compounds found in hemp and one of the 80+ cannabinoids found in full-spectrum hemp.
+Cannabinoids possess a myriad of benefits to maintain your health because they bind to the cannabinoid receptors in our cells, which are found mainly in the central nervous system, but also in many organs including the digestive tract, genitals and skin.
+However, more research needs to be conducted before the effectiveness of full spectrum CBD can be widely approved.

 What is the endocannabinoid system?
 Cannabinoid receptors form part of the endocannabinoid system (ECS), a large matrix of receptor proteins with many functions.
 So many, that is has been described as “the greatest neurotransmitter system in the body”, because it relates to important bodily functions such as immunity, appetite, mood, memory, inflammation and pain.
-There is a vast body of research on the endocannabinoid system and the effects and benefits of CBD oil.
+There is growing research on the endocannabinoid system and the effects and benefits of CBD, but the scope of this research is still very limited and this is why the medical community is reluctant to support its use.

-CBD oil benefits are particularly appealing because cannabidiol is:
+In any case, CBD oil benefits are particularly appealing because Cannabidiol is non-intoxicating and non-addictive (unlike THC).

 First, you need to take into account your physiological makeup and circumstances: